 What is solar power?

-Each solar panel produces 250 to 270 watts of electricity and depending on the number of panels installed in a single house, it can power refrigerators, televisions, music systems, chargers, and lighting.
+Each solar panel produces 250 to 270 watts of electricity, and depending on the number of panels installed in a single house it can power everything from refrigerators and televisions to smartphone chargers and recessed lighting.

-The process to obtain the Shams Dubai program., according to DEWA, requires four stages:
+The process to enroll in the Shams Dubai program, according to DEWA, requires four stages:

 - The No Objection Certificate (NOC) stage.